Superstructure Optimization with Embedded Neural Networks for Sustainable Aviation Fuel Production: Data set for Fischer-Tropsch sustainable aviation fuel

 \subsubsection{Linear processes}

-For the remaining processes, chemical conversions are modeled based on a linear shor-cut model according to \autoref{EQ: 13}.
+For the remaining processes, chemical conversions are modeled based on a simplified linear short-cut model according to \autoref{EQ: 13}.
 In the following, these processes are described in more detail.
+Key technical and economic parameters associated with these processes, including their specific energy consumption, operational efficiency, and cost metrics, are provided in Subsection A.3.\@ of the SI.

-\paragraph*{Air separation unit.} A cryogenic distillation (CRD)-based air separation unit (ASU) is incorporated into the network configuration to provide high-purity \ce{O2} for integration into the gasification stage, thereby improving the quality of the resulting synthesis gas and enhancing overall thermodynamic and process efficiencies.
-The ASU operates at cryogenic temperatures, typically ranging from approximately \SI{-180}{} to \SI{-196}{\degreeCelsius}, to achieve phase separation of atmospheric air into its principal constituents.\cite{Bocker.2010, Palys.2022} \ce{O2} is recovered as the primary product, while \ce{N2}, which is not utilized within the system boundaries, is treated as a non-value-adding byproduct and subsequently discharged as waste.
-Key technical and economic parameters associated with the CRD, including its specific energy consumption, operational efficiency, and cost metrics, are provided in the Supplementary Information.
+\paragraph*{Air separation unit (ASU).} A cryogenic distillation (CRD)-based ASU is incorporated into the network configuration to provide high-purity \ce{O2} for integration into the gasification stage, thereby improving the quality of the resulting synthesis gas and enhancing overall thermodynamic and process efficiencies.
+The ASU operates at cryogenic temperatures, typically ranging from approximately \SI{-180}{} to \SI{-196}{\degreeCelsius}, to achieve phase separation of atmospheric air into its principal constituents \cite{Bocker.2010, Palys.2022}. \ce{O2} is recovered as the primary product, while \ce{N2}, which is not utilized within the system boundaries, is treated as a non-value-adding byproduct and subsequently discharged as waste.

-\paragraph*{Direct air capture.} Based on Svitnič and Sundmacher,\cite{Svitnic.2022} we consider the Climeworks low temperature DAC process to separate \ce{CO2} from ambient air using electricity for fans and heat for desorption.\cite{Climeworks.25.02.2025, Fasihi.2019} Parameters for DAC, such as energy efficiency and costs, are listed in the Supplementary Information.
+\paragraph*{Direct air capture (DAC).} Based on Svitnič and Sundmacher \cite{Svitnic.2022}, we consider the Climeworks low temperature DAC process to separate \ce{CO2} from ambient air using electricity for fans and heat for desorption \cite{Climeworks.25.02.2025, Fasihi.2019}.

-\paragraph*{Water electrolysis.} The production of high-purity \ce{H2} via electrochemical water splitting follows this overall reaction:
+\paragraph*{Water electrolysis.} The production of high-purity \ce{H2} \emph{via} electrochemical water splitting follows this overall reaction: